Swiss mercenaries: Venice

 Mercenaries from Switzerland and the Grisons were individually employed by the Republic of Venice as early as the 15th century.
 In 1500, a capitulation authorized Venice to recruit 4,000 men from the Grisons, in return for Venice's support at the Battle of Calven the previous year.
 A treaty signed in 1560 raised a Swiss regiment of twelve companies, under the future landammann of Nidwalden, Melchior Lussy, for Venetian service.
 Another regiment, belonging to the Salis family of the Val Bregaglia, was recruited by the Republic around the same time.

 In 1571, a contingent of six hundred Catholics from the Grisons served at the Battle of Lepanto as rowers in the Venetian Navy.
 An alliance with the cantons of Zürich and Bern, signed in 1615, served as the basis for several 17th-century capitulations between Venice and the Swiss.
 Two Swiss units, the Werdtmüller and Weiss regiments, were formed in 1648 and 1658, respectively, for service in Venetian Dalmatia.
 The Büeler Regiment, from Solothurn, took part in the Cretan War against the Ottoman Empire, serving in Dalmatia from 1652 to 1664.

 In 1687, a Swiss regiment of 2,500 men, recruited from the Catholic cantons of Central Switzerland, Solothurn, and the city of St. Gallen, was raised for Venetian service in the Morean War.
 Led by Sebastian Peregrin Schmid of Uri, the Swiss set sail from Venice in May 1688, arriving at the Peloponnese peninsula (then known as Morea) about a month later.
 In early July, the regiment was transferred to the Greek island of Negroponte, where it had orders to seize the town of the same name from the Ottomans.
 The Venetian army suffered enormous losses due to fighting and disease, and the Siege of Negroponte had to be lifted in October 1688.
 The remaining two hundred Swiss soldiers were then transferred to Lepanto.

 Poor treatment by the Venetian commanders and disputes among Swiss officers further aggravated the situation, and the regiment was finally disbanded in 1691.
 The outcome of the Negroponte expedition and overdue payments strained Venetian relations with the Swiss, particularly the Catholic cantons, in the late 17th century.
-Venice continued to employ Swiss regiments, concluding a new capitulation with the Protestant cantons of Bern and Zürich, as well as the Grisons, in 1706.
+Nevertheless, Venice continued to employ Swiss regiments, concluding a new capitulation with the Protestant cantons of Bern and Zürich, as well as the Grisons, in 1706.
 Swiss mercenaries served the Republic of Venice until 1719.